 Fighter Launching Sequence: A few times, naturally.
 Sometimes you have to actually play through the takeoff sequence yourself, to boot.

-Fragile Speedster: The X-29 has consistently tended to fit this archetype, though its missiles aren't weaker than usual.
-So is it's "cousins" the F-5E and F-20A in their respective games.
+Fragile Speedster: The X-29 has consistently tended to fit this archetype, with incredible acceleration and max speed but taking hits poorly.
+So do its "cousins" the F-5E and F-20A in their respective games.

 Friendly Fireproof: Go ahead, drop that cluster bomb ten feet from friendly ground forces.
 They won't feel a thing.
 Or try to send a couple rounds through your wingman's cockpit if he's being annoying.